Wągrowiec: History

 The town was founded as a small village called Prostynie by the Cistercian monks from the monastery in Łekno in 1319.
-In 1381 the name of Wągrowiec is mentioned for the first time in connection with the place.
-By that time the town received city rights, most likely modelled after the Magdeburg Law.
-It was a private church town, administratively located in the Kcynia County in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
-At the end of the 14th century, King Władysław II Jagiello gave the city the privileges of market and fair, and in 1396 the Cistercian monastery was moved in.
+In 1381, the name of Wągrowiec is mentioned for the first time in connection with the place.
+By that time, the town received city rights, most likely modelled after the Magdeburg Law.
+It was a private church town, administratively located in the Kcynia County in the Kalisz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+At the end of the 14th century, King Władysław II Jagiello gave the city the privileges of market and fair, and in 1396, the Cistercian monastery was established.

 The town soon started to prosper.
-In the 15th and 16th centuries it was an important centre of trade, commerce, and manufacture (mostly textiles).
+In the 15th and 16th centuries, it was an important centre of trade, commerce, and manufacturing (mostly textiles).
 In the 16th century, the Cistercians founded a school in Wągrowiec.
-This prosperity came to a halt during the Deluge, when in 1656 the town was captured, pillaged and burnt by the forces of Charles X of Sweden.
+This prosperity came to a halt during the Deluge in 1656, when the town was captured, pillaged and burnt by the forces of Charles X of Sweden.

-After the Second Partition of Poland, Wągrowiec in 1793 was annexed by the Kingdom of Prussia and was confiscated from the Cistercians in 1797.
-Initially a part of the newly created province of South Prussia, it was in 1807 transferred to the Duchy of Warsaw, a state allied to the Napoleonic France.
-After Napoleon's defeat and the Congress of Vienna in 1815, Wągrowiec was again annexed by Prussia; this time it was made a part of the autonomous Grand Duchy of Poznań.
+In 1793, after the Second Partition of Poland, Wągrowiec was annexed by the Kingdom of Prussia and was confiscated from the Cistercians in 1797.
+Initially it became part of the newly created province of South Prussia.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the duchy's dissolution in 1815, Wągrowiec was again annexed by Prussia; this time it was made a part of the autonomous Grand Duchy of Poznań.

 The populace was subjected to anti-Polish policies, including Germanisation.
-In 1835 the Cistercian monastic order was dissolved, and its property was confiscated by the Prussian authorities.
-In the 1830s, the Marianie secret resistance organization of Polish gymnasium students was formed in the town.
+In 1835, the Cistercian monastic order was dissolved, and its property was confiscated by the Prussian authorities.
+Also in the 1830s, the Marianie secret resistance organization of Polish gymnasium students was formed in the town.
 On February 9, 1849, the autonomy of the Duchy was cancelled, and Wągrowiec — under the Germanized name of Wongrowitz—became part of the Province of Posen.
-In 1888 a railroad line linking Wągrowiec with Poznań was opened.
+In 1888, a railroad line linking Wągrowiec with Poznań was opened.
 In 1906–1907, local Polish school children protested against Germanisation, and the protests spread to nearby villages.
 German teachers used corporal punishment for the protests, especially flogging, and older students were expelled from the gymnasium.